ografael/multiple-payment-methods/README.md

 # Problem
 We need to support multiple payment methods to receive from our customers.

-They can pay using bank slip, credit card and tomorrow new forms like deposit may emerge.
+At the moment, the system supports payments using bank slip and credit card.
+In the future, new forms like deposit may emerge.

 Each customer can choose how they want to make the payment.